flodef/FiMs-Pay/README.md

 ### Hackathon Projects

-The [Solana Summer Camp Hackathon](https://solana.com/summercamp) is happening right now.
-There's with a dedicated Payments track, presented by Visa.
+The [Sandstorm Hackathon](https://www.sandstormhackathon.com/) is happening right now.
+There're some Payments tracks...

 Here are some [Solana Pay hackathon ideas](https://www.figma.com/community/file/1070574785723157359) to get started thinking about how you can build the future of payments.